njsmith/posy/pybi/README.md

   separator, not backslashes.

   It must be possible to invoke the Python interpreter by running `{paths["scripts"]}/python`.
 If there are alternative interpreter entry points (e.g. `pythonw` for Windows GUI apps), then they should also be in that directory under their conventional names, with no version number attached.
+  (You can *also* have a `python3.11` symlink if you want; there's no rule against that.
+It's just that `python` has to exist and work.)

   Rationale: `Pybi-Paths` and `Pybi-Wheel-Tag`s (see below) are together enough to let an installer choose wheels and install them into an unpacked pybi